Uwebidee/multilanguage-tool/README.md

 # Multilanguage-tool

-a little tool to make your Website/Webapp/Homepage Multilingual.
+a little tool to make your Website/Web App/Homepage Multilingual.

-More comming soon
+More coming soon